kubestash/docs/docs/guides/volumesnapshot/pvc/index.md

 Here,

-- `spec.dataSource.repository` specifies the name of the `Repository` from which the data will be restored.
-- `spec.dataSource.snapshot` specifies that we want to restore the latest snapshot of the `gcs-repository`.
-KubeStash retrieves `VolumeSnapshot` information from the `status.components[*]` field of this snapshot.
-- `spec.addon.name` specifies the name of the `Addon` object that specifies addon configuration that will be used to perform restore of a stand-alone PVC.
-- `spec.addon.tasks[*].name` specifies the name of the `Task` that holds the `Function` and their order of execution to perform restore of a stand-alone PVC.
 - `spec.addon.targetVolumes.volumeClaimTemplates[*]`:
   - `metadata.name` is a template for the name of the restored `PVC`.
 KubeStash will create `PVC` with the specified name.